International students

 If you’re a new student, read our visas and immigration information.

-If you currently have a student visa and need to extend or make a change to it, visit the your visa page.
+If you currently have a student visa and need to extend or make a change to it, visit the visa information page.

 It’s also important that you’re aware of your student visa responsibilities, which you must comply with to maintain your permission to study in the UK.